eniolaxo/bootstrap-portfolio/README.md

 # bootstrap-portfolio
-Here, I will be making a portfolio using bootstrap.
+Here, I will be making an enhanced and more professional portfolio using bootstrap!